isawnyu/pleiades-batching/README.md

  - Refactor as a standard Python package, rather than a script pile.
  - Write packaging script for "massage" script outputs.
  - Add JSON input support.
+ - Provide guidance on CSV format and contents.

 ## Deprecated Stuff in This Module